Delgan/loguru/README.md

 This function should be used to register [sinks](https://loguru.readthedocs.io/en/stable/api/logger.html#sink) which are responsible for managing [log messages](https://loguru.readthedocs.io/en/stable/api/logger.html#message) contextualized with a [record dict](https://loguru.readthedocs.io/en/stable/api/logger.html#record).
 A sink can take many forms: a simple function, a string path, a file-like object, a coroutine function or a built-in Handler.

-Note that you may also  a previously added handler by using the identifier returned while adding it.
-This is particularly useful if you want to supersede the default `stderr` handler: just call [`logger.remove()`](https://loguru.readthedocs.io/en/stable/api/logger.html#loguru._logger.Logger.remove) to make a fresh start.
+Note that you may also [`remove()`](https://loguru.readthedocs.io/en/stable/api/logger.html#loguru._logger.Logger.remove) a previously added handler by using the identifier returned while adding it.
+This is particularly useful if you want to supersede the default `stderr` handler: just call `logger.remove()` to make a fresh start.

 ### Easier file logging with rotation / retention / compression